KylaF8/Assignment1/README.md

 ## API Configuration

-- I created a '.env' file for my webpage.
+I created a '.env' file for my webpage with the following variables, before running the API.
 ______________________
 NODE_ENV=development
 PORT=8080